-Describe in the field below:

-FY2021 CoC Application
+Describe in the field below: FY2021 CoC Application Page 56 11/15/2021

-Page 55

-11/05/2021

-how your CoC calculated the number of DV survivors needing housing or services in question 4A-2 element 1 and element 2; and the data source (e.g. comparable database, other administrative data, external data source, HMIS for non- DV projects); or if your CoC is unable to meet the needs of all survivors please explain in your response all barriers to meeting those needs.
+1. how your CoC calculated the number of DV survivors needing housing or services in question 4A-2 element 1 and element 2; and 2. the data source (e.g. comparable database, other administrative data, external data source, HMIS for non- DV projects); or 3. if your CoC is unable to meet the needs of all survivors please explain in your response all barriers to meeting those needs.

-1. The number of DV survivors in need was calculated by taking the sum of: VT Dept. of Children & Families/General Assistance (DCF-GA) Emergency Housing point in time count of the total persons fleeing DV/SV; total served by VT Network Against Domestic and Sexual Violence (VNADSV) in motels, DV/SV shelters, and TH in FY20; point in time count of the number of persons listed as survivors of DV/SV on the CoC's HMIS CE master list (does not include persons in comparable databases/other sources); total persons receiving a Housing Choice Voucher through the DV transitional housing preference in FY20; and total persons receiving a RRH-DV voucher in FY20.
-The number currently being served was calculated by taking the sum of those in needs and subtracting those persons listed as survivors of DV/SV on the CoC;s HMIS CE master list still waiting for assistance.
+1. VT-500 BoS CoC calculated the number of DV survivors in need by taking the sum of: VT Dept. of Children & Families/General Assistance (DCF-GA) Emergency Housing point in time count of the total persons fleeing DV/SV; total served by VT Network Against Domestic & Sexual Violence (VNADSV) in motels, DV/SV shelters, and TH in FY20; point in time count of the number of persons listed as survivors of DV/SV on the CoC's HMIS CE master list (does not include persons in comparable databases/other sources); total persons receiving a Housing Choice Voucher with the DV transitional housing preference in FY20; and total persons receiving a RRH-DV voucher in FY20.
+The number currently being served was calculated by taking the sum of those in needs and subtracting those persons listed as survivors of DV/SV on the CoC's HMIS Coordinated Entry (CE) master list still waiting for assistance.

-2. DCF (GA utilization data) VNASDV (FY20 utilization data), ICA (HMIS CE data), VSHA (HCV data, RRH-DV voucher data)
+2. DCF (GA utilization data) VNASDV (FY20 utilization data), Institute for Community Alliances (HMIS CE data), Vermont State Housing Authority (HCV data, RRH-DV voucher data).

-3. A primary barrier for survivors in moving from literal homelessness into housing is a lack of safe, affordable housing units within the VT-BoS geographic area.
+3. A primary barrier for survivors in moving from literal homelessness into housing is a lack of safe, affordable housing units within the VT BoS geographic area.
 This barrier can be seen both for survivor households who have income to sustain housing independently as well as households who have been granted housing resources such as RRH.
-Low vacancy rates exacerbate other barriers for survivors in gaining housing.
-An estimated 99% of survivors of domestic violence have experienced economic abuse; this often leads to housing barriers due to poor credit/lack of credit, poor landlord references, lack of access to financial resources.
-Additionally, service providers lack capacity to both quickly and consistently integrate survivor households into the CE system and to provide supportive services that need to be paired with rental assistance.
+Low vacancy rates (<1%) exacerbate other barriers for survivors to gain housing.
+An estimated 99% of survivors of domestic violence have experienced economic abuse; which leads to housing barriers due to poor credit/lack of credit, poor landlord references, lack of access to financial resources.
+Additionally, service providers lack staff capacity to both quickly and consistently integrate survivor households into the CE system and to provide supportive services that need to be paired with rental assistance.

 4A-3.
 New Support Services Only Coordinated Entry (SSO-CE) DV Bonus Project-Applicant Information.
 NOFO Section II.B.11.(c)